Automattic/vip-governance-plugin/README.md

 So if a matching `postType` and `role` rule is found, the `role` rule will be applied, and the `postType` rule will be ignored.
 The best analogy is the CSS cascade where more specific rules overwrite less specific rules.
 We are making a choice that Role-based rules should overwrite Post Type rules.
 We will introduce a filter in the near future to allow this priority to be customized.

-### Your First Rule
+### Quick Start

-Each ruleset must define your `default` rule.
-You can see an example definition in `governance-rules.json` in this repository.
-We recommend duplicating this file into your [private folder][wpvip-private-dir].
-In order to use the rules schema for in-editor support, duplicate the `governance-schema.json` into your private folder.
+By default, the plugin uses [this](repo-governance-file-location) `governance-rules.json`.
+We recommend duplicating this file into your [private folder][wpvip-private-dir], and adapting it for your needs.
+In order to use the rules schema for in-editor support, duplicate the `governance-schema.json` into your private folder as well.

-This default rule will enable all blocks and all features.
+With this default rule set, all blocks and all features are enabled.
 It is sensible to set your default rule to the settings you want for your least privileged user then override with role and/or post type-specific rules.

-### Examples
+### Starter Rule Sets

 Below is some rule sets that you can use to build your `governance-rules.json`.
+They cover a wide range of use cases, and have explanations below them to shed light on exactly what the outcome would be within the editor.

 #### Default Rule Set